thinkards/2020-voting/README.md

 **Ballot Tracker**: N/A

-**Voter Registration Deadline(s)**: In Person: October 16, 2020 If you miss this deadline, you may also register on November 3, 2020.
-(You must show proof of residence to register at the polls.), By Mail: Postmarked October 15, 2020, Online: October 15, 2020
+**Voter Registration Deadline(s)**: In Person: November 3, 2020.
+(You must show proof of residence to register at the polls.), By Mail: Postmarked October 9, 2020, Online: October 9, 2020

 **Election Day Registration?**: If you have missed the voter registration deadline, you can still register to vote and a cast a ballot at the same time during early voting or on November 3, 2020.
 Simply go to your regular polling place or early voting site to register and vote.
 You will need to show proof of residence and a photo ID.
 Contact your Local Election Office if you have any questions.